Cluster tori over $\mathbb{F}_2$, hexagonal moves on triangulations, and minimal coverings of cluster manifolds: Type A

 The equations in (3), together with $a_{m-1} \neq 0$, give the structure of an affine algebraic variety over $\F$ to $X_\F(m)$.

-We can write elements of $X_\F(m)$ as clockwise labelings of the vertices of a regular $m+1$-gon $P_{m+1}$ with a distinguished side joining the elements $y_m$ and $y_0$, that we always color in purple.
-We can then give a cluster structure on $\F[X_\F(m)]$ as follows. \begin{itemize} \item Seeds are in bijection with triangulations of the polygon $P_{m+1}$. \item For a triangulation $T$ of $P_{m+1}$, the cluster $\x$ is given by $\left\{\det \right\}$, where $ij$ runs over the diagonals in $T$.
-The unique frozen variable corresponds to the side $(m,m+1)$, and it is $\det = a_m$. \item Given a triangulation $T$ of $P_{m+1}$, a quiver is obtained by placing a mutable vertex in each internal diagonal of $T$, a frozen variable on the side $(m, m+1)$, and arrows that create a counterclockwise $3$-cycle in each triangle. \item Given a triangulation $T$ and an internal diagonal of it, it belongs to exactly two triangles that together form a quadrilateral.
+We consider a regular polygon $P_{m+1}$ with vertices $0, 1, \dots, m$, with a distinguished side joining $m$ and $0$, that we always color in purple.
+We can write elements of $X_\F(m)$ as clockwise labelings of the vertices $P_{m+1}$, so that the element $(y_0, \dots, y_m)$ represents the labeling that labels the vertex $i$ by $y_i$.
+We can then give a cluster structure on $\F[X_\F(m)]$ as follows. \begin{itemize} \item Seeds are in bijection with triangulations of the polygon $P_{m+1}$. \item For a triangulation $T$ of $P_{m+1}$, the mutable part of the cluster $\x$ is given by $\left\{\det \right\}$, where $ij$ runs over the diagonals in $T$.
+The unique frozen variable corresponds to the side $(m-1,m)$, and it is $\det = a_{m-1}$. \item Given a triangulation $T$ of $P_{m+1}$, a quiver is obtained by placing a mutable vertex in each internal diagonal of $T$, a frozen variable on the side $(m-1, m)$, and arrows that create a counterclockwise $3$-cycle in each triangle. \item Given a triangulation $T$ and an internal diagonal of it, it belongs to exactly two triangles that together form a quadrilateral.
 Mutation at the vertex associated to this diagonal corresponds to replacing it by the other diagonal in the quadrilateral, see Figure \ref{fig:mutation}. \end{itemize}

 By choosing a \emph{fan triangulation} (i.e., a triangulation all whose diagonals are incident to one vertex) we can see that $\F[X_\F(m)]$ is a cluster algebra of type $\A_{m-2}$.

 Using the description of the cluster variables, it is easy to verify when an element $(y_0, \dots, y_m)$ belongs to a given cluster torus.